EC-Earth/ece2cmor3/README.md

 ECE2CMOR3 Python code to CMORize and post-process EC-Earth output data.

-Required nonstandard python modules:
+## Required python packages:

 * netCDF4
 * cmor3
 * cdo (only for atmosphere post-processing)
-* nosetests (only for testing)
+* nose (only for testing)
-* testfixture (only for testing)
+* testfixtures (only for testing)
-* dateutil
+* python-dateutil
 * f90nml (only for namelist loading)

-Installation:
+## Installation:

+#### With pip:
-With pip: Optionally create a virtual python environment with virtualenv.
+Optionally create a virtual python environment with virtualenv.
 Download the CMOR3 source (https://github.com/PCMDI/cmor/releases) and follow instructions (configure,make,make install).
 Inside the CMOR source directory run
 ```shell
 python setup.py install
 ```